 During the installation of thermoplastic traffic stripes or markings at the job site, apply a test stripe of the thermoplastic on suitable material in the presence of the Engineer.
 The test stripe must be at least 1 foot in length.
 The test stripe will be tested for yellow color, daytime luminance factor, and yellowness index requirements.

-Replace the list in the 1st paragraph of section 84-2.03C(2)(a) with:
+Delete the 1st paragraph of Section 84-2.03C(2)(a)